 One of our company values is "Excelsior!," meaning "ever upward" in Latin.
 This manifests in a greater desire to improve our community and our world, not just our financials.
 We launched Olo for Good in 2021, to foster a sustainable contribution to the communities in which we live, work, and service by integrating social responsibility and impact into our business.
+As part of that, we joined Pledge 1%, committing 1% of our fully diluted equity outstanding as of immediately prior to our initial public offering, 1% of our product, and 1% of employee time to social responsibility initiatives.
+This pledge strengthens our social responsibility initiatives through inclusion efforts with community partners, empowering volunteerism, and support for non-profits.

-Olo for Good will leverage our time, product, and equity to support non-profit organizations aligned with our mission and values, including those focused on:
+Olo for Good will continue to leverage our time, product, and equity to support non-profit organizations aligned with our mission and values, including those focused on:

-- Advancing all aspects of racial, ethnic, and gender diversity, equity, and inclusion; - Providing relief and support for the restaurant industry and its front-line workers; - Ending childhood hunger and increasing access to food; and - Protecting natural resources and reducing waste and emissions.
+• Advancing all aspects of racial, ethnic, and gender diversity, equity, and inclusion;

+- Providing relief and support for the restaurant industry and its front-line workers; - Ending childhood hunger and increasing access to food; and - Protecting natural resources and reducing waste and emissions.